 Students examine various policies, procedures, and routine activities that are part of the teacher's role.
 This is a field experience course with each student spending a minimum of forty clock hours in a classroom.
 Weekly seminars focus on the development of human relations and problem solving skills necessary for an effective classroom.
-Education international trade and finance, and economic development.
-Special topics may include agricultural economics, the economics of risk, environmental economics and alternative economic systems.
-A score of 53 or higher in
+Education

-1100 is strongly recommended.(2 lecture hours, 2 lab hours)
+1100 is strongly recommended.
+(2 lecture hours, 2 lab hours)